 The unmitigated classic that shaped the course of modern horror.
 Elevated Horror.
 Feminist Horror.
 Social.
 Queer.
 Outsider.
-Ira Levin's novel fits under all these umbrellas because of the characteristic empathy he brings to his portrayal of Rosemary Woodhouse, as she struggles against the dark forces that conspire against her.
+Ira Levin's novel fits under all these umbrellas because of the characteristic empathy he brings to his portrayal of Rosemary Woodhouse, as she struggles to oppose the dark forces arrayed against her.

 The slow burn tension-building.
 The is-it-real-or-imagined ambiguity.
 The dark wit.
 The terror of the everyday.
 Of one's neighbors.
 They all originated here.
 (Frequent misattribution to the 1968 film notwithstanding.)